seandstewart/bardly/pending/romances/pericles/11-player.md

 **CLEON**
 My Dionyza, shall we rest us here,
-And by relating tales of others ' griefs,
+And by relating tales of others' griefs,
-See if'twill teach us to forget our own?
+See if 'twill teach us to forget our own?

 **DIONYZA**
 That were to blow at fire in hope to quench it;